SiddeshSambasivam/Shillings/README.md

 A set of web APIs that provide **payment services** with authentication.
 A _custom communication protocol (shillings)_ is used by the web and platform layer.
 The `platform layer` (application layer) handles all the business logic and the `web layer` handles the client calls. _Shillings_ is a custom protocol on top of TCP written in `Go` to handle platform level services such as authentication, payment, database access, and so on.
 The web layer is seperated from the platform layer to allow easy scaling and maintenance.

+## Installation

+**Prerequisites:** Docker

+1. Build the required images

+    ```bash
+    make build
+    ```

+2. Start the services
+    ```bash
+    make start
+    ```

+## Interesting Situations

+-   `Application server cannot connect to the MySQL database`
+    -   It was caused by the difference in startup time between the application server and the database server.
+    -   By the time database starts, the application server is already running and has pinged the database server.
+    -   **Solution:** To solve it I used `wait-for` package to listen to SQL server until it is ready and then start the application server.

 ## Technical Design Decisions

 ### 1. Database